dzzk-r/py_kim/README.md

 ```
 - output length changes
 - ireversible with no embedded dictionary
-- collision Russia with real words
+- collision with real words